Last Updated on March 18, 2022 by SDN Staff

 How do you balance work and life outside of work?

-I don’t know that there’s an easy answer to a work – life balance.
+I don’t know that there’s an easy answer to a work–life balance.
 Due to phones, email, and the internet, doctors are expected to always be accessible.
 That’s true in many types of work, but the line seems to be blurrier in health care.
 You have to set boundaries.
 Nights and weekends when you aren’t on call, you often have to turn off your phone and make a point to not check email constantly.

 Do you have any final piece of advice for students interested in pursuing sports medicine as a career?

-There are so many different ways to get involved in sports medicine – orthopaedic surgeon, physical therapist, athletic trainer, strength and conditioning trainer, etc. First, I would encourage them to decide if they want to go to medical school.
-If so, then they have to decide whether not they want to go into orthopaedic surgery and then sports medicine as a subspecialty.
+There are so many different ways to get involved in sports medicine – orthopedic surgeon, physical therapist, athletic trainer, strength and conditioning trainer, etc. First, I would encourage them to decide if they want to go to medical school.
+If so, then they have to decide whether not they want to go into orthopedic surgery and then sports medicine as a subspecialty.
 On the other hand, they can do a primary care residency, such as family medicine or pediatrics, and then do a primary care sports medicine fellowship.
 If they don’t want to go to medical school, they could go to physical therapy school or study to be an athletic trainer.